"Host your conference or meeting in Winnipeg and tap into the strength of our developed key sectors for partnerships, opportunities and insights."

 Manufacture your ideal meeting in the centre of Canada

 Design and construct your next successful event using the building blocks of Winnipeg’s diverse advanced manufacturing sector.
-When you meet in an advanced manufacturing hub, you get insider access and local resources to conceptualize and create your ideal event Winnipeg is the place to be to see innovation in action with facility tours and local experts available to build strong conference programming that meets specifications.
+When you meet in an advanced manufacturing hub, you get insider access and local resources to conceptualize and create your ideal event.
+Winnipeg is the place to be to see innovation in action, with facility tours and local experts available to build strong conference programming that meets specifications.

 icon - Connect with Us Connect with us